Zee Horror Show: Broadcast

 Zee Cinema regularly telecasted the episodes of 1993-94 in movie format.
 On 9 August 1997, Taveez was telecast.
 Rajesh Cable recorded them and Zee Cinema had several reruns of those episodes like Khauf and Taveez under the title Chills & Thrills till 2004.

 Thriller Active Channel available only on Dish TV and Videocon D2H aired some episodes of Season 1 from 30 September 2018 to 20 October 2019.

 The series aired on The Horror TV available only on Airtel Digital TV showing episodes of Season 1 from 10 May 2019 to 1 November 2019.

-Zee TV decided to rerun this series during the first lockdown from 27 April 2020 but it lasted only for 5 days.
+Zee TV decided to rerun this series during the first lockdown from 27 April 2020, but this lasted only for five days.

-Starting 16 August 2021 Shemaroo entertainment re-aired this series on some channels owned by it like Thriller Active, Tata Play Adbhut Kahaniyan and Rahasmay Kahaniyan in subscription basis.
+Starting on 16 August 2021, Shemaroo entertainment re-aired this series on some channels owned by it like Thriller Active, Tata Play Adbhut Kahaniyan and Rahasmay Kahaniyan in subscription basis.
 It ran successfully till year end.

 Reception

-In July 1997 a petitioner in Punjab and Haryana high court argued that horror shows promoted superstitions which was affecting the youth.
-He requested that shows should be aired only after midnight.
-Women and children were a significant part of its viewership base so at the urging of Colgate, the show's sponsor, the show's name was changed to Anhonee with the words The Zee Horror Show written below it.
-Soon the serial name changed to simply "Anhonee" from September 1997.
+In July 1997, a petitioner in Punjab and Haryana high court argued that horror shows promoted superstitions which were affecting the youth.
+He requested that these shows should be aired only after midnight.
+Women and children were a significant part of its viewership base, so at the urging of Colgate, the show's sponsor, the show's name was changed to Anhonee, with the words "The Zee Horror Show" written below it.
+The name changed to simply Anhonee in September 1997.

-Ashok Surana was made the co producer of the show along with Ramsay brothers in November 1997.
+Ashok Surana was made the co-producer of the show along with Ramsay brothers in November 1997.
 His episodes were directed by Indranil Goswami and would alternate with those made by Ramsay brothers.
-Some episodes produced by Ashok Surana were Jaal, Aaina and Aakhri Shikar.
+Some episodes were produced by Ashok Surana were Jaal, Aaina and Aakhri Shikar.